 The PGDA70BiSCO's control panel

-In addition to this info, the light indicators show you if the oil level is too low, the generator is ready and the generator is on overload.
+In addition to this info, light indicators on the device will notify you if the generator is on overload, the generator is ready and the oil level is too low.

 The unit also benefits from Pulsar's CO Sentry carbon monoxide detection.
 The sensor monitors for the accumulation of poisonous carbon monoxide gas around the generator, and shuts down the engine is increasing levels of CO gas are detected.